The term meiosis was coined by J.B Farmer and J.F Moore, and the cell in meiosis was found termed meiocytes.

 Meiosis occurs in sexual reproduction, where the production of offspring by the fusion of gametes with a haploid set of chromosomes.
 This division is also called reduction division because the number of chromosomes gets reduced by half in daughter cells.
 In plants and animals, meiosis is found during gametogenesis.

 - By this type of division, the number of chromosomes remains constant in a species generation after generation.
-For example the number of chromosomes in -onion cell-16, potato-48, horse-64, man-46 number of chromosomes.
+For example the number of chromosomes in -onion cell-16, potato-48, horse-64, and man-46.

 - It takes place during sexual reproduction organisms form gametes such as sperms in males and ova in females.
 The male and female gametes fuse to form the zygote. which develops into a new individual.

-- It is categorized by two divisions as meiosis 1 and meiosis 2.
+- It is categorized into two divisions meiosis I and meiosis II.

 - the pairing of homologous chromosomes takes and recombination between non-sister chromatids of homologous chromosomes takes place during meiosis and the formation of four haploid cells takes place after meiosis 2.

 same as in mitosis, Meiosis-I also consists of four stages; Prophase-I, Metaphase-I, Anaphase-I, and Telophase-I.

-The Prophase-I stage of Meiosis-I is much longer as compared to the prophase of mitosis.
-Prophase-I subdivided into five sub-stages as– Leptotene, Zygotene, Pachytene, Diplotene, and Diakinesis.
+The prophase-I stage of Meiosis-I is much longer as compared to the prophase of mitosis.
+Prophase-I is subdivided into five sub-stages as– Leptotene, Zygotene, Pachytene, Diplotene, and Diakinesis.

 Leptotene (GK ‘leptos’ – thin; ‘tene – thread)